developer-zebra/developer-zebra-site/src/datawedge/6-0/guide/api/index.md

 ------

 ### resetDefaultProfile
-The resetDefaultProfile API function can be used to reset the default Profile back to Profile0.
+The `resetDefaultProfile` API function can be used to reset the default Profile back to Profile0.

 ####FUNCTION PROTOTYPE

+	:::javascript
 	Intent i = new Intent();
 	i.setAction(ACTION);
-	i.putExtra(EXTRA_DATA, "<Profile name>");
+	i.putExtra(EXTRA_DATA);

 ####PARAMETERS